 Here is another example, a CPL reduces the light reflection from the background, thus making the main subject, a dragonfly sitting on top of a lotus bud “pops”.

-One of most important aspects of our PowerCPL™ filters is its super optical quality which translates into high resolution and realistic color reproduction .
-By using proprietary polishing technique and rigorous quality control process such as using collimator to test CPL glasses, our PowerCPL™ filters achieve excellent resolution and color reproduction accuracy as shown by the test results from an Imatest certified lab.
+One of the most important aspects of our PowerCPL™ filters is its super optical quality which translates into high resolution and realistic color reproduction.
+By using proprietary polishing technique and rigorous quality control process such as using a collimator to test CPL glasses, our PowerCPL™ filters achieve excellent resolution and color reproduction accuracy as shown by the test results from an Imatest certified lab.

 In the Imatest SFR resolution test, the reference resolution in this test setup is 2939 line width per (test target picture) height, the Aurora PowerCPL™ resolution is 2880 LW/PH, or 98% of the referenced resolution, slightly behind a premium priced CPL filter.

-The Aurora PowerCPL™ frame features an user friendly anti-lockup design to prevent “stuck filter” phenomenon common in thin profile CPL filters.
+The Aurora PowerCPL™ frame features a user-friendly anti-lockup design to prevent “stuck filter” phenomenon common in thin profile CPL filters.
 Many slim profile CPL filters have a very thin fixed ring so the filter may be stuck on a lens and become very hard to be removed.